jslphp/config/README.md

 // Using slash (/) instead
 $config = new Config([...], '/');

-// Or use an alternative for one single get, but passing it as the 3rd argument
+// Or use an alternative for one single get by passing it as the 3rd argument
 $config->get('foo/bar', 'fallback', '/');
 ```